SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/what-is-crmscript.md

 ---
+title: crmscript_def
-title: What is CRMScript?
+description: What is CRMScript?
-uid: crmscript_def
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# What is CRMScript?

 CRMScript is a light-weight, interpreted programming language with curly-bracket syntax.
 It is statically typed and supports object-oriented and imperative styles.